AMERICAN FORK STEEL DAYS

 Vehicles were also an important part of Steel Days history.
 In 1961, the Jaycees (Junior Chamber of Commerce) held a drawing for a Ford Falcon.
 However, it did not prove to be enough of a draw and there was a $1,500 deficit after the ticket sales were tallied.
 The next year, the car was a sporty Thunderbird and ticket sales increased dramatically.
 The evening program featured a singing group from Ogden, "The Osmond Brothers,” complete with Donny, who even then stole the show.

 In 1966, a new committee was formed, and it was again a larger celebration that was now held in July.
 They also resumed using the Steel Days name.
-In the late 1960s, the American Fork Boat Harbor was developed and boat racing was added to the list of events.
-In The Big "City of Fun" Special Bargain Carnival made its Steel Days debut in 1968.
+In the late 1960s, the American Fork Boat Harbor was developed, and boat racing was added to the list of events, and the "City of Fun" Carnival made its Steel Days debut in 1968.

 The festivities remained mostly the same for the next several decades, with several of the events being part of the festivities every year and others being added or eliminated.
 In 2003, events marking the city's 150th birthday were incorporated into the celebration, even though they were held earlier in the summer.